mercadopago/devsite-docs/guides/plugins/woocommerce/faq.en.md

 ## How do I set up interest-free installments and the anticipation of my receivables?

-You can configure the installment options and the way your receivables will be credited directly in your Mercado Pago logged in area.
+You can configure the installment options and the way your receivables will be credited directly in your Mercado Pago logged-in area.
 To do this, access your Mercado Pago account and click on _Seu negócio > Custos_.

 ## How do I get my pending orders to expire after a certain period of time?